Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mount Evelyn, placing the area among the bottom 25% of areas assessed nationally

 Mount Evelyn has seen approximately 13 new homes approved each year over the past five financial years, totalling 69 homes.
-As of FY26, 3 approvals have been recorded.
-Despite experiencing population decline, development activity has been relatively adequate.
-The average value of new homes being built is $405,000.
+As of FY26, there have been 3 approvals so far.
+Despite population decline in the area, development activity has been adequate relative to other areas, which is positive for buyers.
+The average construction cost value of new homes is $405,000.

-This financial year has seen $7.9 million in commercial approvals, indicating limited commercial development focus.
-Compared to Greater Melbourne, Mount Evelyn shows substantially reduced construction, 65.0% below the regional average per person.
+This financial year has seen $7.9 million in commercial approvals, indicating limited focus on commercial development.
+Compared to Greater Melbourne, Mount Evelyn shows substantially reduced construction activity, with 65.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-Building activity has accelerated in recent years, comprising 55.0% detached houses and 45.0% medium and high-density housing, with a growing mix of townhouses and apartments.
-This marks a significant shift from existing housing patterns, which are currently 98.0% houses.
-The estimated population per dwelling approval is 662 people in the area.
+However, building activity has accelerated in recent years.
+Recent construction comprises 55.0% detached houses and 45.0% medium and high-density housing, marking a significant departure from existing housing patterns, which are currently 98.0% houses.
+This suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

-Future projections show Mount Evelyn adding 220 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+The estimated population density is 662 people per dwelling approval, reflecting the area's quiet development environment.
+Future projections show Mount Evelyn adding 220 residents by 2041, which should be comfortably met by new housing supply at current development rates, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development